-Now that fall is here, it’s a good time to think about health insurance.
+Now that fall is here, it’s a good time to think about health insurance, especially in light of the risk of getting COVID-19 or the flu.
 That’s because fall is open enrollment season—the time of year when you can sign up for a health plan or make changes to the plan you have.

 Job-Based Health Plans

 If you receive your health insurance through your employer, you probably signed onto your health plan when you were hired.
 But that doesn’t mean you have to stay with it forever.
 If your employer offers a choice of plans, during open enrollment season you have a chance to reconsider which plan is best for you.
 You can review plan materials, ask questions about plan choices, choose a different plan, sign up for new plan offerings and add or drop dependents.
 If your employer offers flexible spending plans, such as a flexible spending account or health savings account, you can enroll in one of those to help you stretch your healthcare dollars.

 Many businesses have their open enrollment season in the fall, with coverage to become effective at the start of the new year.
 The window for making changes may last only a few weeks, so ask your human resources department or manager when your company’s open enrollment season will take place.
 That’ll give you more time to think about your options.

 The federal government and many states operate a Health Insurance Marketplace or Exchange.
 Those are websites that offer one or more health plans in which individuals can enroll themselves and their families.
 They’re worth considering if your employer doesn’t offer health coverage or you don’t like the coverage your employer offers.
 They also may be of interest if you’re self-employed or unemployed.
 Many people have lost their jobs recently because of the hard economic times associated with the COVID-19 pandemic.
 The Marketplace is one way to get insured even if you’re out of work.